gavinlyonsrepo/raspberrypi_tempmon/README.md

 Overview
 --------------------------------------------
 * Name: rpi_tempmon
-* Title : Display the ARM CPU and GPU temperature of Raspberry Pi 2/3
+* Title : Display the ARM CPU and GPU temperature of Raspberry Pi
-* Description: This python program will display the ARM CPU and GPU temperature of a Raspberry Pi 2/3 features include GPIO (LED) output, logging, alarm limit, graphing and e-mailing options.
+* Description: This python program will display the ARM CPU and GPU temperature of a Raspberry Pi 2/3 features include command line display, GPIO (LED) output, logging, alarm limit, graphing,  desktop notification and e-mailing options.
 The program is written in python 3.
 It is run in terminal and uses matplotlib plots for graph modes.
+This software was built and tested on a raspberry pi 3 model B, running Linux, Raspbian 8.0 jessie, LXDE lxpanel 0.7.2, Python 3.4.2.
 * Author: Gavin Lyons
 * URL: https://github.com/gavinlyonsrepo/raspeberrypi_tempmon